-EOCO Tags Abu Trica’s Mansion With Investigation Notice As Neighbor’s Video Sparks Reactions
+EOCO Tags Abu Trica’s Mansion With Investigation Notice As Neighbour’s Video Sparks Reactions

-• A neighbour identified as Baby Lion had shared a viral TikTok video showing Abu Trica’s mansion with a red EOCO investigation notice on the wall
+- A woman identified as Baby Lion had shared a viral TikTok video showing Abu Trica’s mansion with a red EOCO investigation notice on the wall

-• The notice indicated the property had become part of an ongoing probe by the Economic and Organised Crime Office, raising fresh concerns online
+- The notice indicated that the property was part of an ongoing probe by the Economic and Organised Crime Office, sparking fresh speculation

-A new twist has surfaced in the ongoing fraud case involving Frederick Kumi, aka Abu Trica, as a video allegedly taken by a neighbour has stirred fresh conversations online.
+A new twist has surfaced in the ongoing fraud case involving Frederick Kumi, aka Abu Trica, as a video taken by an alleged neighbour has stirred fresh conversations online.

 Source: UGC

-In the now viral clip circulating on TikTok, a man identified as Baby Lion, who claims to live close to Abu Trica, captured what appears to be the exterior of the embattled figure’s mansion.
+In the clip circulating on TikTok, a man identified as Baby Lion, who claims to live close to Abu Trica, captured what appears to be the exterior of the embattled socialite's mansion.

 What caught attention instantly was a bold red notice fixed on the fence wall of the property.